-Because yes, there are marketing tips and tricks you can use to grow your blog and get more readers, but the reality is that unless you’re writing great blog posts, no one is going to want to read your blog, no matter how many creative ways you market it.
+There are thousands of marketing tips and formatting tricks you can use to grow your blog and get more readers, but the reality is that unless you’re writing great content, no one is going to want to read your blog, no matter how many creative ways you market it.

 Here’s the hard truth: the single best way to accomplish your writing goals with a blog is to write better blog posts.

 So how do you write better blog posts?
 In this guide, we’re going to talk about what it really takes to write a great piece of content.
 I’ll share the three best blog post templates, templates that we have personally tested here on The Write Practice to generate millions of reads.
 (Yes!
 Millions!)

 Then, we’ll give you a step-by-step process for writing blog posts so that you can start improving your blog and helping your target readers today.

 Table of Contents

 As a creative writer, it took me about seven years to find my own style of blogging.
 I tried everything, including: